Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 >What we know about the dataset:

-- Members have the biggest proportion of the dataset, ~12% bigger thand casuals.
+- Members have the biggest proportion of the dataset, ~12% bigger than casuals.
 - The month with the biggest count of data points was July.
 - In all months we have more members' rides than casual rides.
-- The difference of proporcion of member x casual is smaller in the last semester of 2021.
+- The difference in the proportion of member x casual is smaller in the last semester of 2021.
 - Temperature heavily influences the volume of rides in the month.
-- The biggest volume of data is on the the weekend.
+- The biggest volume of data is on the weekend.
 - There's a bigger volume of bikers in the afternoon.

->It's possible to notice that the distribution of rides by month is cyclical through years, it's influenced by the temperature.
+>It's possible to notice that the distribution of rides by month is cyclical through the years, it's influenced by the temperature.
 The remaining question is: Why are there more members than casual?
-One plausible answer is that members have a bigger need for the bikes than casuals, as can be seen on how there are more members than casuals on cold months.
+One plausible answer is that members have a bigger need for bikes than casuals, as can be seen in how there are more members than casuals in cold months.

 >Besides that, we have more bike rides on the weekends.
-Maybe because on those days the bikes were utilized for more recreational ways.
-This even more plausible when knowing that There's a bigger volume of bikers in the afternoon.
+Maybe because in those days bikes were utilized in more recreational ways.
+This is even more plausible when knowing that There's a bigger volume of bikers in the afternoon.

->Now for how members differs from casuals:
+>Now for how members differ from casuals:

-- Members may have the biggest volume of data, besides on saturday.
+- Members may have the biggest volume of data, besides on Saturday.
 On this weekday, casuals take place as having the most data points.
-- Weekends have the biggest volume of casuals, starting on friday, a ~20% increase.
+- Weekends have the biggest volume of casuals, starting on Friday, a ~20% increase.
-- We have more members during the morning, mainly between 5am and 11am.
+- We have more members during the morning, mainly between 5 am and 11 am.
-- There's a big increase of data points in the midweek between 6am to 8am for members.
+- There's a big increase of data points in the midweek between 6 am to 8 am for members.
 Then it fell a bit.
-Another big increase is from 4pm to 5pm.
+Another big increase is from 4 pm to 5 pm.
-- During the weekend we have a bigger flow of casuals between 11am to 4pm.
+- During the weekend we have a bigger flow of casuals between 11 am to 4 pm.
 - Members have a bigger preference for classic bikes, 44% more.
 - Casuals have more riding time than members.
 - Riding time for members keeps unchanged during the midweek, increasing during weekends.
-- Casuals follow a more curve distribution, peaking on sundays and valleying on wednesday/thursday.
+- Casuals follow a more curve distribution, peaking on Sundays and volleying on Wednesdays/Thursdays.

 >What we can take from this information is that members have a more fixed use for bikes besides casuals.
-Their uses is for more routine activities, like:
+Their uses are for more routine activities, like:

 - Go to work.
 - Use it as an exercise

->This can be proven we state that we have more members in between 6am to 8am and at 5pm to 6pm.
+>This can be proven we state that we have more members between 6 am to 8 am and from 5 pm to 6 pm.
 Also, members may have set routes when using the bikes, as proven by riding time for members keeps unchanged during the midweek, increasing during weekends.
-The bikes is also heavily used for recreation on the weekends, when riding time increases and casuals take place.
+The bikes are also heavily used for recreation on the weekends when riding time increases and casuals take place.

 >Members also have a bigger preference for classic bikes, so they can exercise when going to work.